-While water is known for offering basic nutrients such as oxygen, hydrogen, and carbon, and the soil makes up for the rest thirteen nutrients.
+Water is known for offering basic nutrients such as oxygen, hydrogen, and carbon, and the soil makes up for the rest thirteen nutrients.
 A lack of any one nutrient in the plant can make it unhealthy and prone to diseases.

-If you own a garden, an orchard, or are cultivating any kind of crop, you need to ensure all these nutrients are present in ample amounts in order to get an ideal yield with good quality produces.
+If you own a garden, an orchard, or are cultivating any kind of crop, you need to ensure all these nutrients are present in ample amounts in order to get an ideal yield with good quality produce.
 Each nutrient type has a unique role to play in the development of a plant.

-These nutrients are basically divided into two different categories and these are macronutrients and micronutrients.
+These nutrients are basically divided into two different categories, and these are macronutrients and micronutrients.
 The macronutrients are those plant nutrients that are required in a large portion for the development of the plants, while a limited amount of micronutrients are enough for the growth.

-Excess of either micro or macronutrients can be harmful to the plants, thus understanding the right proportion is of utmost importance.
+Excess of either micro or macronutrients can be harmful to the plants, thus, understanding the right proportion is of utmost importance.